 At LowestRates.ca, top home insurance providers compete for your business on a level playing field.

 One or two quotes won’t do.
-Get up to 10 home insurance quotes from all the top insurers in your area.
+Get multiple home insurance quotes from all the top insurers in your area.

 We ask only for the details we need to find you the best home insurance quotes.
 Your personal information will never be given to a third-party.

 There are perks to shopping for home insurance with us.
 On top of getting the best rates, the process is quick — it only takes 3 minutes — and it's free.

 There are many ways to lower the price of your home insurance, starting with comparison shopping on sites like LowestRates.ca.
 Doing so will get you a variety of cheap quotes from top providers in seconds, and for free.

 Other ways to lower your home insurance premiums are:

 Increase your deductible.
 The more you add to it, the lower the risk is for your provider and the higher the discount they can offer.
 It may cost you more if you make a claim, but you can save money in the long run.

 Install a theft alarm system and smoke detector.
 The greater security you have surrounding your home, both from theft and damage, the less risk there is for losses.
 Insurance providers will reward that with discounts.

 Upgrade your electrical, heating and plumbing systems.
 Any upgrades to your home’s systems mean a reduction in risk for damage or fire.